fkie-cad/FACT_core/docker/README.md

 To build the image run `make build`.
 All other commands can be shown with `make help`.

-The Makefile can be configured with some [environment variables][#environment-variables]
+The Makefile can be configured with some [environment variables](#environment-variables)

 If you use `FACT_CONFIG_DIR` and change anything related to the mongodb database run `touch $FACT_WT_MONGODB_PATH/REINITIALIZE_DB`.